Meet your NSW Councillors

 Kaixin Owyong, Councillor

-Kaixin Owyong is an economist at the Reserve Bank of Australia.
+Kaixin Owyong is an economist at the NAB.
 She recently graduated from the University of Melbourne with Honours in Economics, where she specialised in applied microeconometrics.
 During her time at university she taught economics, both for the university and at one of its residential colleges, while being active within its student societies.
 Outside of economics, Kaixin has a passion for politics and latin dance.

 Michael Read, Secretary